simulton/QSchematic/readme.md

   - Undo/redo
   - Drag'n'Drop
   - Template based netlist generation
-  - Serialization to/from XML (powered by [GPDS](https://gpds.simulton.com))
+  - Serialization to/from XML
   - Completely customizable by inheriting from the provided classes
+  - Items
+    - All items support "highlighted" and an optional pop-up widget on hover
+    - Nodes
+    - Wires
+      - Straight
+      - Square
+      - Spline / Bezier
+    - Connectors

 Technical stuff:
   - Written in C++17
+  - Qt >= 5.13
   - Everything is contained within the `QSchematic` namespace
-  - Tested with Qt5
-  - No dependencies other than Qt5 and a C++17 compatible compiler
   - MIT licensed

 # Licensing